-The Social Security system allows you to work while you are receiving retirement or survivor benefits.
-But, if you are below full retirement age, which is 66 as of 2012, there are limits on how much income you can receive from other sources without a reduction in your Social Security benefits.
+The Social Security system allows you to work while you receive retirement or survivor benefits.
+But if you are below full retirement age, which is now 65 to 67, there are limits to how much income you can receive from other sources without a reduction in your Social Security benefits.
 Some income is not counted toward the limits.
+Full retirement age is 65 if you were born in or before 1937.
+It progresses in 2 months increments to 66 years of age for people born between 1943 and 1954.
+For people born in 1960 or later, full retirement age is 67.

 What Income Counts